Techzune/petsafe_smartfeed/README.md

 > PetSafe will lock your account if you request data more often than once per 5 minutes.

 ## Installation
+`pip install petsafe-smartfeed`

+If installing from source code,
 `python setup.py install`

 ## Login tokens